scratchaddons-community/scradd/README.md

 ### File structure

-`index.js` is this bots' entry point.
-It calls `client.js`, which initializes and exports the Discord.js `Client` object, then preforms set-up tasks. `client.js` also exports the main servers' `Guild` object for use elsewhere.
+`index.js` is this bots’ entry point.
+It calls `client.js`, which initializes and exports the Discord.js `Client` object, then preforms set-up tasks. `client.js` also exports the main servers’ `Guild` object for use elsewhere.

 #### `events`